-Anthony Blake Clark is a frequent guest conductor and clinician, and has led sessions for Historic Christchurch Alexandria, Williams Ferris Chorale of Chicago, the Deer Creek Chorale and high school choirs in Maryland, New York and Texas.
+Anthony Blake Clark is a frequent clinician and has led sessions for Historic Christchurch Alexandria, the Deer Creek Chorale and high school choirs in Maryland, New York and Texas.
 Recently, he made his debut with the Symphony Orchestra of Northern Virginia.
 Mr. Clark also has extensive training in festivals and workshops under master tutors.
 He was granted a Fellowship to conduct in the Yale School of Music’s Norfolk Music Festival, led by Simon Carrington, with whom he also worked in the Sarteano Choral Workshop.
 In London, he participated in an orchestral conducting program that culminated in a performance of Mozart’s Symphony #41 with the London Classical Soloists.

-An active composer, Anthony Blake Clark has had his scores performed in the Washington, DC area, throughout Texas, in the United Kingdom and at Prague’s Dvorák National Museum Concert Hall.
+An active composer, Anthony Blake Clark has had his scores performed in the Washington, DC area, London, Oxford, Texas, and at Prague’s Dvorák National Museum Concert Hall.
 Most recently, his music has been premiered by Maryland’s Baltimore Choral Arts Society and National Philharmonic Chamber Singers.
 His chamber piece Incidental Music on the Pied Piper of Hamelin won the Robert Browning Bicentennial Composition Contest and was performed on a concert series on the Baylor University campus.